Trevor Burns

-Trevor Burns (born September 15, 2001) is an American professional soccer player who plays as a midfielder for Duke University men’s soccer.
+Trevor Burns (born September 15, 2001) is an American professional soccer player who plays as a midfielder for Sporting Kansas City II in the MLS Next Pro.

 Career

 Youth

 Burns spent seven years with the New England Revolution academy.
 He made an appearance for the club's USL League One side, New England Revolution II, on July 25, 2020, appearing as a 70th-minute substitute during a 0–0 draw with Union Omaha.

 College

 Burns committed to play college soccer at Georgetown University in 2020.
 During his three seasons with the Hoyas, he made 45 appearances.
-In 2024, Trevor transferred to Duke University to continue his collegiate career with the Duke Blue Devils.
-In his first season at Duke, he made 17 appearances, solidifying his spot as a midfielder.
+In 2024, Trevor transferred to Duke University to finish his collegiate career with the Duke Blue Devils.
+In two season at Duke, he made 36 appearances, scoring 2 goals.

 Personal life

 Trevor is the son of former professional soccer player Mike Burns, who played for Viborg FF, New England Revolution, San Jose Earthquakes, Kansas City Wizards, and earned 75 caps for the United States national team between 1992 and 1998.
-Mike Burns was also General Manager for New England between 2011 and 2019.
+Mike Burns was also General Manager for New England between 2011 and 2019, and served as Sporting Director of Sporting Kansas City from 2024 to 2026.